oshaea30/OshaeHiveTech/README.md

 # techis-wd-Hive-Techwear

 ```
-Hive-Techwear project, with a frontend built in React & Redux and a backend built in Django API.
+Hive-Techwear group project redeployment, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo